4 must-have API management components Review these top FAQs on cloud development APIs

 The main benefit of the API economy is increased access to and use of APIs.

-One of the main benefits of the API economy is that it allows and encourages consumers to collaborate with API providers to deliver more engaging and efficient user experiences.
+Another benefit of the API economy is that it allows and encourages consumers to collaborate with API providers to deliver more engaging and efficient user experiences.
 APIs and microservices can be stacked, modified and improved faster than products in a physical economy.
-This allows organizations to streamline business processes and participate in previously inaccessible business ecosystems through the increased flexibility, agility and data access that APIs afford them.
+This lets organizations streamline business processes and participate in previously inaccessible business ecosystems through the increased flexibility, agility and data access APIs afford them.

 • Continuous improvement.
-APIs are opened to third parties (customers, shareholders) to be customized and altered.
+APIs are open to third parties to be customized and altered.

 • Better customer experience.
 Because APIs are open to customization, users and providers can alter them and provide feedback to optimize customer experience.

 • Faster product delivery.
-The API economy creates a set of open, industry-approved tools that developers can pick from instead of creating them from scratch.
+The API economy creates a set of open, industry-approved tools that developers can choose from instead of creating them from scratch.

 • Additional revenue.
 Because products can get to market faster, companies have more freedom to experiment and find new ways of generating revenue.

-• Organizations not traditionally considered software companies can take advantage of APIs to improve their business in ways that would be impossible if they needed to hand-code their own proprietary software.
-The API economy equalizes the playing field, allowing large enterprises, small to medium-sized businesses and small-time developers to collaborate using the same tools.
+• Collaboration.
+Organizations not traditionally considered software companies can take advantage of APIs to improve their business in ways that would be impossible if they had to hand-code their own proprietary software.
+The API economy equalizes the playing field, allowing large enterprises, SMBs and small developers to collaborate using the same tools.

 Challenges of the API economy

-As managers look for creative ways to monetize services and assets through APIs, it is expected that vendors will need to make API management simpler to accommodate the needs of the citizen (non-technical) developer in low-code software development environments.
+As managers look for creative ways to monetize services and assets through APIs, vendors will need to make API management simpler to accommodate the needs of non-technical developers in low-code software development environments.

-• API 'aggregators.'
-When an entity gains a large enough base of digital users, it monopolizes a section of the API economy and can control the terms of API usage and data access unchecked (this is also known as holding data hostage).
-This destroys competition in the market and limits businesses that rely on that provider as there are no other options.
-One example is Twitter, which has a reputation for consistently overhauling and restricting its API, which is challenging for companies that rely on Twitter's API.
-The API no longer serves as a platform that companies can use to increase their own value.
+• API aggregators.
+When an entity gains a large enough base of digital users, it monopolizes a section of the API economy and can control the terms of API usage -- also known as holding data hostage.
+This destroys competition in the market and limits businesses that rely on that provider, as there are no other options.
+One example of this is X (formerly known as Twitter), which has a reputation for consistently overhauling and restricting its API, which is challenging for companies that rely on the firm's API.

 Continue Reading About API economy